Why is my child a Picky Eater? And what to do about it!

 2) Changing growth

 After a year, growth rates slow down a lot.
-Take a look at a growth chart and you will see the levelling off on the rate of growth.
+Take a look at a growth chart, and you will see the levelling off of the growth rate.

-It’s normal for toddlers and preschoolers to eat almost nothing for days in a row.
-And the often make up for in the following week by eating more than usual.
-While as adults our appetites are fairly consistent day-to-day, we can’t expect the same for our kids.
+It’s normal for toddlers and preschoolers to eat almost nothing for days.
+And they often make up for in the following week by eating more than usual.
+While as adults, our appetites are fairly consistent day-to-day, we can’t expect the same for our kids.

 As a parent of your child – were you picky when you were little?
 Picky eating can be genetic.
-So essentially this is payback, from when you or your partner were little and all of the grief you gave your parents!
-But maybe this will give you a little more empathy towards what your child experiences when eating?!
+So essentially, this is payback from when you or your partner were little and all the grief you gave your parents!
+But maybe this will give you a little more empathy toward what your child experiences when eating?!

 Do you follow the Division of Responsibility in feeding at home?

-And if you put any kind of pressure on your child to eat more (or less) than they would choose to on their own, this is another common hole in following the DOR.
+And if you put any kind of pressure on your child to eat more (or less) than they would choose to, this is another common hole in following the DOR.
 Check out my “3 reasons why the 3 bite rule sucks” video for more info on why pressure and food rules don’t often work.

 5) Physical pain or concerns

 Another physical cause for low appetite can be low blood iron levels.
-Which is a negative cycle, because low iron causes low appetite and slow growth – and low appetite of course causes decreased food (and hence iron) intake.
+This is a negative cycle because low iron causes low appetite and slow growth – and low appetite of course, causes decreased food (and hence iron) intake.
 Ask your doctor to test your child’s iron levels if you’re concerned.